velartrill/velartrill.github.io/orig/conspirators.md

 "Is she, now?"
 Lena asks, the corner of his lip curling upward as he leans forward, ignoring my increasingly urgent tugs on his arm.
 "Do tell!"

 "Oh, yes, as fine a woman as ever there was," Hawthorn continues merrily.
 "As generous as the day is long and a solid friend when push comes to shove.
 Why, I can't count all the favors and advice she's given me over the years — and such a gentle soul, truly!
-You're in for a bright future if you can keep her affections, my lad — she'd no more beat a husband than her own wife, I daresay."
+You're in for a bright future if you can keep her affections, my lad — she'd no more beat a husband than her own favorite wife, I daresay."

 "Quite the opposite, I hear," Lena replies casually, and I can't keep my eyes from widening.